Covid19-GraphQL/covid-graph-graphql/README.md

 cd api
 npm install
 ```
-You can then start the API server with:
+In the root directory, you can start the API server with:
 ```sh
 run run start
 ```